 Not All Sugars are Created Equally

 Sugars that occur naturally in whole fruits and vegetables pose no increased risk for coronary artery disease.
 The problem is refined sugars, as well as processed foods, contribute to disease risk.
 Products with added sugars represent 75% of all packaged foods and beverages in the US.
-These products most commonly contain sucrose or high fructose corn syrup and seem to raise CHD risk even more than other sugars such as glucose.7 A seven year study of half a million Chinese adults found eating a 100g portion of fruit–primarily raw apples and oranges, per day, was associated with about one-third less cardiovascular mortality.8 Why?
-Whole, raw fruits are a rich source of potassium, dietary fiber, antioxidants, and various anti-oxidant and anti-inflammatory compounds.
+These products most commonly contain sucrose or high fructose corn syrup and seem to raise CHD risk even more than other sugars such as glucose.7 A seven year study of half a million Chinese adults found eating a 100g portion of fruit–primarily raw apples and oranges per day– was associated with about one-third less cardiovascular mortality.8 Why?
+Whole, raw fruits are a rich source of potassium, dietary fiber, antioxidants, and various anti-inflammatory compounds.
 Additionally, they contain little sodium or fat and have relatively few calories.
 Our point is how the sugar or fructose is packaged– counts!

 More Inflammation and Less HDL Protection